Studio We: Recording: Background and release

 On September 11, 2020, Onewe released a music video teaser for a new song "Parting".
 The song was then revealed for the first time through a live performance at the band's O!
 New E!volution concert on September 12.

 Written by member Kanghyun, "Parting" is inspired by a dream he often had as a child of an asteroid falling to Earth, and the lyrics convey the sincerity he could not convey to his loved ones on this last day before the asteroid hit.
 "Parting" was introduced as Kanghyun's sequel to his lead single "Regulus" from the band's single album 2/4.
 These became known as Onewe's "planet series", with the Korean word for planet (행성) included within both the titles of "Regulus" (literally "nocturnal") and "Parting" (literally "asteroid").
 The series was then developed further with the addition of later releases into what has now become known as Onewe's "space series".

 On September 21, it was confirmed that Onewe would officially release "Parting" on September 24.
 The song was released as a digital single along with its music video at 6pm KST.
 On the same day, RBW revealed the album details for the band's first demo album Studio We : Recording.
-"Parting" was included as the lead single for Studio We : Recoding which was released as a physical album on October 15, 2020.
+"Parting" was included as the lead single for Studio We : Recording which was released as a physical album on October 15, 2020.